20kdc/c3ds-projects/natsue/docs/Hosting.md

 ## Procedure

-1. Ensure the above requirements are *installed.* Maven and Java must be available from your terminal/command prompt.
-Try `mvn --version` and `java --version` if you're unsure.
+1. Ensure the above requirements are *installed.* Java must be available from your terminal/command prompt.
+Try `java --version` if you're unsure.
 2. Somehow acquire the Natsue source code, say, by downloading this repository using Git or as a `.zip` file or a `.tar.gz` file.
-3. Using a terminal (or Command Prompt on Windows), `cd` to the `c3ds-projects` directory and run `mvn clean` followed by `mvn install`.
+3. Using a terminal (or Command Prompt on Windows), `cd` to the `c3ds-projects/natsue` directory.
+(You may need to use a backslash on Windows.)
-4. Assuming this succeeds, then `cd` into the `c3ds-projects/natsue/cradle` directory and run `mvn package`.
+4. Assuming this succeeds, then run `build`.
-5. Assuming this succeeds, the file `target/natsue-server-cradle-0.666-SNAPSHOT-jar-with-dependencies.jar` now exists in the `c3ds-projects/natsue/cradle` directory.
+5. Assuming this succeeds, the file `natsue-server-cradle-0.666-SNAPSHOT-jar-with-dependencies.jar` now exists in the `c3ds-projects/natsue/cradle/target` directory.
 While still within the `c3ds-projects/natsue/cradle` directory, run `java -jar target/natsue-server-cradle-0.666-SNAPSHOT-jar-with-dependencies.jar` to start the server for the first time.
 6. Assuming *that* succeeds, immediately stop the server (Control-C on Linux, who knows on Windows).
 7. Modify the generated `ntsuconf.txt` file to your liking.
 The meaning of each option is listed within the file.
 8. Restart the server with the same `java -jar target/natsue-server-cradle-0.666-SNAPSHOT-jar-with-dependencies.jar` command.